-I hiked The Narrows in Zion National Park!
+I hiked The Narrows in Zion National Park and loved it!

-I am more duvet than sleeping bag; car than hiking boot, but the good thing is I thought, I only need to walk up the rocky stream as far as I feel like and then my husband and I will eat our little picnic lunch on a rock somewhere and turn and come back.
+I am more duvet than sleeping bag; car than hiking boot, but the good thing is you only need to walk up the rocky stream as far as I feel like and then my husband and I will eat our little picnic lunch on a rock somewhere and turn and come back.